 11. Bamboo (by Atlassian)

-Overview: Bamboo is a CI/CD tool by Atlassian, built for developers using the Atlassian suite of tools (JIRA, Bitbucket, etc.).
+Bamboo is a CI/CD tool by Atlassian, built for developers using the Atlassian suite of tools (JIRA, Bitbucket, etc.).
+Bamboo scales to meet enterprise-level demands with support for multiple build agents and integration with other Atlassian tools.

 Key Features: